wangziqi2013/CFront/README.md

 # Directory Structure
 ./src - Main source directory

 ./src/test - Unit tests and functional tests

 ./src/old - Deprecated code.
 Only for demonstration purposes.

 ./src/python - A LL(1)/LR(1)/LALR(1) compiler generator implemented in Python

+# Compile and Test
+To compile, enter ./src directory, and type ``make all'' or just ``make''.
+This will build object files for each source file, and link them with the tests.

+To test, directly run binary under ./bin directory.
+Test source files are independent from each other (i.e. there is no mutral dependency), and should be rather straightforward to understand.

+# Contribution
+I only contribute to this project in my part-time.
+If you are interested in becoming a contributor feel free to drop me a message on Github.